State Regulation of Private Schools

 • Regulation of health and safety issues;

-• Home Schooling; and
+• Home Schooling, and

 • Public benefits to private school students.

 The issue of public benefits for private school students is particularly noteworthy.
 The public funding of private education is restricted under the United States Constitution.
-State statutes reflect the numerous decisions handed down by the Supreme Court on the matter.
+State statutes reflect the numerous decisions handed down by the Supreme Court.
 The Establishment Clause of the First Amendment prohibits "government inculcation of religious beliefs."
 Agostini v.
 Felton, 117 S. Ct.
 1997, 2010 (1997).
 But there is no absolute prohibition against private school children, or even religious institutions, participating in government-sponsored social welfare programs.
 Bowen v.
 Kendrick, 487 U.S. 589, 609 (1988).
 The difficulty of applying these principles has produced a wealth of Supreme Court decisions.

 The Supreme Court has upheld a New Jersey statute that made transportation equally available to both public and private school children, Everson v.
 Board of Education of Ewing Tp., 330 U.S. 1 (1947); upheld a New York statute providing free textbooks on loan to parochial school students, Board of Education of Cent.
 Sch.
 Dist.
 No. 1 v.
 Allen, 392 U.S. 236 (1968); invalidated Rhode Island and Pennsylvania provisions that paid salary supplements to nonpublic school teachers of secular subjects, Lemon v.
 Kurtzman, 403 U.S. 602 (1971); struck down a New York statute that reimbursed religious schools for teacher-prepared tests, Levitt v.
 Committee for Public Education, 413 U.S. 472 (1973); upheld an Ohio statute permitting diagnostic and therapeutic services to nonpublic school students but struck down the provision of instructional materials and field trip transportation left within the control of the nonpublic school, Wolman v.
 Walter, 433 U.S. 229 (1977); upheld a New York statute reimbursing nonpublic schools for state mandated recordkeeping and testing, Committee for Public Education & Religious Liberty v.
 Regan, 444 U.S. 646 (1980); upheld a Minnesota statue providing an income tax deduction for tuition, textbooks, and transportation that benefited parents of children attending public, sectarian and nonsectarian schools, Mueller v.
 Allen, 463 U.S. 388 (1983); permitted an Arizona school district under a federal program (IDEA) to place a publicly funded sign language interpreter in a sectarian high school to assist a disabled student, Zobrest v.Catalina Foothills School District, 509 U.S. 1, (1993); and, upheld placement of public school teachers in parochial schools to provide remedial educational services under a federal program.
 Agostini v.
 Felton, 117 S. Ct.
 1997 (1997).